 My child has not taken exams before but has experience?
 How do we fit in?

 My child has learning difficulties or a disability.
 How much will they be able to keep up with the class?
-When ever possible, we will accomodate pupils with special needs, and help them to integrate and feel at home in our classes.
-Frequenly such pupils do manage to cope with exams and performances and the dance societies have excellent structures in place to assist those with special learning challenges, provided they can still obtain the desired standard needed to succeed.
-It must be realised by parents of such pupils that there are times when the help that the child needs cannon be fully gained in a mixed ability class.
-All pupils need specialised help at times and may need some private lessons for a specific problem.
+When possible, we will accommodate pupils with special needs, and help them to integrate and feel at home in our classes.
+Such pupils do manage to cope with exams and performances and the dance societies have excellent structures in place to assist those with special learning challenges, provided they can still obtain the desired standard needed to succeed.
+There are times when the help that the child needs cannon be fully gained in a mixed ability class.
+All pupils need special help at times and may need some private lessons for a specific problem.
 Parents must be prepared for a realistic evaluation of a child’s reaction to the classroom environment and their ability to participate with the group.
-Much is to be gained from the love of music and dance, even if the visual delivery may be unorthadox at times.
+Much is to be gained from the love of music and dance, even if the visual delivery may be unorthodox at times.

 Will my child be in a class with other children of the same age?

-Where possible we will endeavour to arrange this, but it is so important that basic work is not missed out.
-Placing new pupils in a class above their standard, with a group who may know their teacher’s methods instinctivly can slow up development.
-Our classes are kept small, insuring that every pupil is in a situation where they can benefit from the imput of the teacher during every lesson.
+We will try to arrange this, but it is so important that basic work is not missed out.
+Placing new pupils in a class above their standard, with a group who may know their teacher’s methods instinctively can slow up development.
+Our classes are kept small, ensuring that every pupil is in a situation where they can benefit during every lesson.
 Progress can still be swift and in time the dancer will catch up to the peer group.

 Where do I take my exams?

-Either at the school or at the headquarters of the Dance Societies (Battersea for RAD, and Old Street in the City of London or Chichester College, Sussex, for ISTD).
-Singing exams are usually held at Ealing University (LCM) or in Wimbledon, South London Piano exams are held locally.
+We prefer attendances at the headquarters of the dance societies (Battersea Square, South London for RAD, and Chichester College, Sussex, for ISTD).
+Singing exams are usually held at Ealing University (LCM) or in Wimbledon, whilst piano exams are held locally.